 It may be very hard to win an appeal to the district court because the judge will defer to the Appeals Officer on most issues.

-After the appeal is made by filing the Petition, each party can file a document, called a brief, with the court.
-This explains why he or she should prevail.
-There may or may or may not be a hearing date set where the parties can argue their side in person.
+After the appeal is made by filing the Petition, each party can file a document, called a brief, with the court explaining why they should prevail.
+There may or may or may not be a hearing date set where the parties can argue to the judge in person.

 Example: Thomas won his appeal with the Hearing Officer but lost with the Appeals Officer.
 Therefore, he has appealed to the district court.